Robust Path Recommendations During Public Transit Disruptions Under Demand Uncertainty: Methodology

 \subsubsection{Simulator design}

-Before introducing the solution procedure for Eq. \ref{eq_opt_flow}, we first describe an event-based public transit simulator used in this study \citep{mo2020capacity}.
-It can be used to evaluate $Z(\boldsymbol{f})$ and facilitate simulation-based linearization.

 Figure \ref{fig_model} summarizes the main structure of the simulator.
 The inputs for the simulator are time-dependent OD demand (or smart card data), path shares, network structure, and train movement data (or timetable).
 Three objects are defined: trains, queues, and passengers.
-Trains are characterized by routes, runs, current locations, and capacities.
+Trains are characterized by routes, train ID, current locations, and capacities.
 Passengers are queued based on their arrival times.
 Three different types of passengers are represented: left-behind passengers who were denied boarding from previous trains, new tap-in passengers from outside the system, and new transfer passengers from other lines.
 The left-behind passengers are usually at the head of the queue.

 An event-based modeling framework is used to load the passengers onto the network.
 Two types of events are considered: train arrivals and train departures.
 The events are sorted by time and processed sequentially until all events are successfully completed during the analysis period.
 Train event lists (arrivals and departures) are generated according to the actual train movement data or timetable.
 Each event contains a train ID, occurrence time, and location (platform).
 Passengers are assigned to a path based on the corresponding input path shares.
 Note that in this study, a ``path'' is defined with specific boarding and transfer stations and lines.
-Two journeys that share a common line can be treated as two different paths.
-Hence, there is no ``common line'' problem \citep{de1993transit} in this study.
+We assume passengers following a path will only board vehicles belonging to the specific line, even though there are multiple lines that serve a trip segment.
+Hence, there is no ``common line'' problem \citep{de1993transit} in this study because ``common lines'' will be treated as different paths.

 For an arrival event, the train offloads passengers who reach their destination or need to transfer at the station and updates its state (e.g. train load and in-vehicle passengers).
 For passengers who reach their destinations, their tap-out times are calculated by adding their egress time.
 For those who transfer at the station, their arrival times at the next platform are calculated based on the transfer time.
 The transfer passengers are added to the waiting queue in order of their arrival times at the next platform.